xhuanl/UnicornTrackingPython/README.md

 points will not use the memory.
 The big O for this operation is O(n) where n is the number of the points listed in the input file.
 The invalid input will be dropped.

-After creating a Point object for each point, the distance of the new point will be compared with the distances of the existing points in the list.
-If the distance is less than any point, the new point will be inserted to the list.
+After creating a point object for each point, the distance of the new point will be compared with the distances of the existing points in the list.
+If the distance is less than a point, the new point will be inserted to the list.
 As the maximum size of the list is the size of the expected points to be printed, the big O of this operation will be O(m) where m is the expected number of the closest points.